Byzantine North Africa: Former Western Roman North Africa at the close of the 5th and beginning of the 6th century.

 With the partition of the empire in 395, all Roman areas in Africa west of the Great Syrte became part of the Western Roman Empire.
 Specifically, these were the provinces of Tripolitania, Byzacena, Zeugitana (also called Proconsularis provincia or Africa proconsularis), Numidia, Mauretania Sitifensis, Mauretania Caesariensis and Mauretania Tingitana.
 These provinces could be considered, at least in part, to be the heart of the western empire, since they supplied Italy with grain and generated a large part of the western empire's tax revenues.
 From 429 they were caught up in the political turmoil of the migration of peoples by the Vandals crossing at Septem.
-At the latest after the assassination of Emperor Valentinian III.
-In 455 no region in Africa was under Western Roman rule.
+After the assassination of Emperor Valentinian III in 455 at the latest, no region in Africa was under Western Roman rule.